-Broadband Internet Access
+• Broadband Internet Access

-In order to encourage Councillors to use the Council's IT system remotely (from home or office), Councillors may claim part of their broadband internet rental costs (maximum £25 per month).
+In order to encourage Councillors to use the Council's IT system remotely (from home or office), Councillors may claim part of their home broadband internet rental costs (maximum £25 per month).

-As with phone line rental reimbursement, Councillors are required to pay the cost of the broadband in the first instance and, having submitted the appropriate bill, will then be reimbursed for this amount, subject to any tax deductions being applied through the Council's payroll.
+As with phone line rental reimbursement, Councillors are required to pay the cost of the broadband in the first instance and, having submitted the appropriate bill, will then be reimbursed up to £25.00, subject to any tax deductions being applied through the Council's payroll.

 Access to the Council's systems is provided by means of a virtual private network.
-Councillors should speak to officers in Democratic Services to arrange to have a virtual private network installed on their computer.
+Councillors should speak to officers in Democratic Services to arrange to have a virtual private network set up on their computer.